-Nicknamed Ol’ Blue Eyes, Sinatra remains one of the world’s most infamous figures, a giant in the worlds of both music and cinema.
-The star, who died in 1998, collected a string of Grammy Awards for his music in his life, and won an Oscar for his acting talents, for his turn in From Here to Eternity.
+Nicknamed Ol’ Blue Eyes, Sinatra remains one of the world’s most enduring figures, who was a giant in the worlds of both music and cinema.
+The star, who died in 1998, collected a string of Grammy Awards for his music in his life, and won an Oscar for his acting talents, for his role in From Here to Eternity.
 Though he is often not as fondly remembered for his acting as he was his voice, Sinatra also secured a Golden Globe win, earning acclaim for his role in Pal Joey.

-But what’s often unknown to many Hollywood fans, is Sinatra’s objection to the timeless classic The Godfather, and his supposed influence on the film itself.
+But what is often unknown to many Hollywood fans is that Sinatra had promised to play a role in The Godfather, despite his apparent objections to the film itself.

-The Godfather, based around the Corleone crime family, starred the likes of Hollywood heavyweights Marlon Brando, Al Pacino and James Caan.
+The Godfather, based around the Corleone crime family, starred the likes of Tinseltown heavyweights Marlon Brando, Al Pacino and James Caan.

-Its impact remains well documented, and it is ranked second on the American Film Institute’s list of the 100 Great American Films of All Time.
+The film’s impact remains well-documented, and it is ranked second on the American Film Institute’s list of the 100 Great American Films of All Time.

-In March, fans marked the 50th anniversary of its release in 1972, resurrecting with it the vow Sinatra made to Coppola, as well as his fury with producers.
+In March, fans marked the 50th anniversary since its release in 1972, resurrecting with it the vow Sinatra made to Coppola, as well as his fury with producers.

 According to USA Today, Tolkin said when reflecting on his new series last month: “The only story I knew about making ‘The Godfather’ was that Mario Puzo got into a fight with Frank Sinatra at Chasen’s.

 “So I had five minutes in the show written, and I just needed nine hours and 55 minutes more to fill it in.”

-Reports have continued to emerge that aspects of Sinatra’s life were included in The Godfather, something that left the crooner demanding his lawyers saw the scripts.
+Since the film’s release, reports continue to surface that aspects of Sinatra’s life were included in The Godfather, an accusation that caused friction with the singer and his lawyers.

 The publishers of the scripts declined Sinatra’s requests, and after it was made public many commented how the character Johnny Fontaine could have been modelled on the crooner.